solliancenet/Azure-Machine-Learning-Dev-Guide/data-acquisition-understanding/accessing-data.md

  'workspaceadlsstore': <azureml.data.azure_data_lake_datastore.AzureDataLakeGen2Datastore at 0x7f9620285dd8>}
 ```

-For the next datastore registration example, you are adding an Azure SQL Database datastore.
+In the next example, you add an Azure SQL Database datastore.
 As with the Azure Data Lake Gen2 datastore, you need to provide the credentials (client ID and secret) of a service principal with access to your Azure SQL Database.
-This can be the same service principal, or a different one depending on how you handle security and isolate resources within your environment.
+You can use the same service principal as before or a different one depending on how you handle security and isolate resources within your environment.

-> **Important**: Prior to running the datastore registration for an Azure SQL Database, the service principal must be assigned as an Azure Active Directory admin on the Azure SQL DB resource.
-The service principal cannot be added as an admin directly, so you will need to create an Azure AD security group, add the service principal to that group, and then make the group the Azure AD admin on your SQL Database.
-Detailed steps to do this can be found [here](https://blogs.technet.microsoft.com/stefan_stranger/2018/06/06/connect-to-azure-sql-database-by-obtaining-a-token-from-azure-active-directory-aad/).
+> **Important**: Before running the datastore registration for an Azure SQL Database, the service principal must be an Azure Active Directory admin on the Azure SQL DB resource.
+The service principal cannot be added as an admin directly, so you need to create an Azure AD security group, add the service principal to that group, and then make the group the Azure AD admin on your SQL Database.
+Detailed steps to do this are available [here](https://blogs.technet.microsoft.com/stefan_stranger/2018/06/06/connect-to-azure-sql-database-by-obtaining-a-token-from-azure-active-directory-aad/).

 The connection information required to complete the Azure SQL DB datastore registration is: